 Digital adoption skyrocketed during the pandemic, but customers still seek the empathy and comfort of human interaction.
 So, bank leaders have a complex task ahead of them – building and expanding easy to use online features while continuing to offer the in-person services that consumers value.

 One way that bank leaders are approaching this task is through seamless integration of digital and in person services.
 These processes would make it simple for customers to engage in a multichannel journey.
 For example, a customer could use their mobile device to search for home mortgage services, use a chat bot to inquire about rates, call their customer service center to have their questions answered, and then fill out an application in their local branch.

 Developing a seamless integration between digital and physical spaces will take time and resources.
 However, banks must work toward this goal to meet customer expectations while driving productivity and profitability.

 Stay Up to Date on Trends in the Banking Industry With ADM

 At ADM, we keep our finger on the pulse of new developments in the banking industry.
 To stay abreast of these topics, as well as interest rate changes and other valuable financial information, be sure to check out our Insights page and follow us on LinkedIn, Twitter, and Facebook.

-If your business needs the MOST safety and the MOST return for cash reserves, ADM can help.
-Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and the most competitive returns available.
+If your business needs safety and competitive returns for cash reserves, ADM can help.
+Our American Money Market Account™ – AMMA™ for short – delivers the ultimate protection for business cash and nationally competitive returns.
 Contact us to get started today.